 Welcome to Governance at West Hill Primary Academy

-Please see below details of The Galaxy Trust's governance arrangements along with information for each of our Governors who has served at any point over the past 12 months and, where applicable, their full name, date of appointment, term of office, date they stepped down, who appointed them, and relevant business and pecuniary interests including governance roles in other educational institutions.
-This information complies with the requirements of the Academies Financial Handbook.
+Please see below details of The Golden Thread Alliance governance arrangements along with information for each of our Governors who were appointed by the Board with effect from the school opening.
+This includes their full name, date of appointment, term of office, date they stepped down (if applicable), who appointed them, and relevant business and pecuniary interests including governance roles in other educational institutions.
+This information complies with the requirements of the Academy Trust Handbook.

-The Chair of the Local Governing Body is Ms Hannah Delany.
+The Chair of the Local Governing Body is Suzy Stevens

-Details of the Members, Board of Trustees, the Articles of Association, Scheme of Delegation and Financial Accounts of the Trust can be viewed via the following link to The Galaxy Trust website:
+Details of the Members, Board of Trustees, the Articles of Association, Scheme of Delegation and Financial Accounts of the Trust can be viewed via the following link to The Golden Thread Alliance website:

 Meet Our Governors

 Adam has lived in Dartford all his life, attending West Hill Primary School and Dartford Grammar School for Boys.
 He is a Safeguarding Manager for a Local Authority and has spent a significant part of his career working with vulnerable young people and adults from troubled backgrounds.
 Adam is married with 3 children, the youngest of whom is currently at West Hill.